 As of the end of the reporting period, the Company had seven independent non-executive Directors, the number and percentage were in compliance with the relevant laws, regulations and regulatory requirements.
 The Audit Committee, Risk and Related Party Transaction Control Committee, Nomination and Remuneration Committee and Consumer Rights Protection Committee under the Board of the Company were all chaired by independent non-executive Directors, and the independent non-executive Directors formed majority in such committees.
-During the reporting period, the independent non-executive Directors and the special committees to make effective contribution.
+During the reporting period, the independent non-executive Directors actively participated in and provided suggestions and advice at the meetings of Board of Directors and the special committees to make effective contribution.
 Besides, they maintained effective communication with the Company through various means, including site visits, special surveys and attending training etc.